codelibs/fess-docs/en/10.0/admin/keymatch-guide.rst

 Term
 ::::

-TBD
+Search word.

 Query
 :::::

-TBD
+Query which boosts results.

 Size
 ::::

-TBD
+The number of results for Query.

 Boost
 :::::

-TBD
+Boost value.

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a confirmation dialog.
+Click a term on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 .. |image0| image:: ../../../resources/images/en/10.0/admin/keyMatch-1.png